Change VM Properties

 For information about configuring alerts, see Configuring performance alerts.

-On the Home Server tab of the VM Properties dialog box you can nominate a server which will provide resources for the VM.
-The VM will be started up on that server if possible; if this is not possible, then an alternate server within the same pool will be selected automatically.
-See Creating a new VM to find out more about home servers.
+On the Home Server tab of the VM Properties dialog box you can nominate a server which provides resources for the VM.
+The VM is started up on that server if possible.
+If it is not possible to start eh VM on that server, an alternate server within the same pool is selected automatically.
+For more information, see Creating a new VM.

+Click Add to add a GPU to the VM.
 The GPU type list displays available GPUs and virtual GPU types.
 Select a virtual GPU type from the list to assign a specific virtual GPU type to the VM.
 Alternatively, select Pass-through whole GPU to allow a VM to use the full processing power of the GPU.

 On the Advanced Options tab, you can adjust the amount of shadow memory assigned to a hardware-assisted VM.
-In some specialized application workloads, such as Citrix Virtual Apps, extra shadow memory is required to achieve full performance.
+In some specialized application workloads, such as Citrix Virtual Apps, extra shadow memory is required to achieve the full performance.
 This memory is considered to be overhead, and is separate from the normal memory calculations for accounting memory to a VM.

 The Container Management tab allows you to enable the container management functionality for the VM.
-Select the checkbox to enable container management for the VM.
+Select the check box to enable container management for the VM.
 After you have enabled this option, details about container management will be displayed on the VM’s General tab.
 For more information, see Managing Containers.

-Note: You must shut down the VM before making any updates to the cloud-config parameters.
+Shut down the VM before making any updates to the cloud-config parameters.